minamoanes/homebridge-homekit-control/README.md

 Here are some additional configuration parameters, not obtained by the Device Pairing:
 - `services.enableHistory` (*boolean*): **true** will enable fakeGato for compatible Sensors.
 This will allow you to view a history in the EVE-App
 - `services.historyInterval` (optional, *numeric*): Determins the Interval used to take readings.
 The valus range is **[30, 600]**.
 The default value is **600**
+- - `services.proxyAll`(optional, *boolean*): By default we only proxy tested services and characteristics from your devices.
+When this mode is enabled, all available services and characteristics are proxied.
+Be carefull when activating, this may cause damage to your devices.
+The default value is **false**
 - `services.uniquePrefix`(optional, *string*): When a device is added to multiple HomeBridge instances in the same network, you will need to provide a unique prefix.
 Otherwise Eve-App will get confused.

 #### Example
 ```